YahyaRabbani20/Biosensor-ML-models-2021-2022-/README.md

 ## Overview
 This repository documents the development of machine learning models to predict the response of **DNA-wrapped Single-Walled Carbon Nanotubes (DNA-SWCNT)** sensors to mycotoxins in food grains.
 This project combines data from experimental studies of DNA-SWCNTs with supervised machine learning techniques to enhance the detection of **Fumonisin B1 (FB1)**, a common mycotoxin in food grains.
 The repository contains data and models that were used to train **Artificial Neural Networks (ANN)** and **Support Vector Machine (SVM)** models, aiming to classify the fluorescence response of the sensor to varying DNA sequences.
-This work was part of research conducted between 2021-2022 as phd exchange at EPFL university.
+This work was part of research conducted between 2021-2022 as PhD exchange at EPFL university.

 ---